What do we do in the cardiology department?

 How will I be admitted to the Coronary Care Unit?

-Usually you’ll be admitted to our Coronary Care Unit via the Accident and Emergency department downstairs.
-The Coronary Care Unit (CCU) is on level A and has lift access from the A&E department.
+Usually you’ll be admitted to our Coronary Care Unit via the Urgent and Emergency Care Centre (UECC).
+The Coronary Care Unit (CCU) is on level A and has lift access from the UECC department.
 Occasionally there are self-referrals.

 If you’re suffering from palpitations or intermittent palpitations you may be referred by your consultant and be loaned a Cardio Memo System to take home for up to two weeks.
 You put this device on your chest and it traces your heart rhythm.
 The tracing can be obtained by staff at the hospital through the patient attaching the device to their phone line.